 We can’t tell you what to buy, that’s something you’ll need to decide for yourself – but we can tell you that the Breville JE98XL Juice Fountain Plus 850-Watt Juice Extractor is the best juicer for the majority.

 On the other hand, if you’re more of a casual juicer, or you would rather not wait a few minutes for a glass, centrifugal, high speed juicers might be more your cup of tea.
+They usually have a wide feed chute or feed tube like those on Hamilton Beach juicers, so you can throw in large ingredients without having to cut them up, which does good to reduce your prep time.
 Our top pick is a great high speed choice, and the manufacturer promises that it’s patented extraction process coupled with the strainer helps retain more nutrients than other high speed machines for those looking for the best of both worlds.